jackieaskins/dotfiles/README.md

     - Go to iTerm2 > Preferences
     - Check under Preferences on the General Tab
     - Check the checkbox next to "Load preferences from a custom folder or URL" and fill in `~/dotfiles/iterm`

+## Note
+If you need to add Vim or Zsh specific content, you can create a file named `~/dotfiles/vim/custom.vim` or `~/dotfiles/zsh/custom.zsh` respectively.
+These files will be automatically sourced and ignored by Git.